kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 another webhook needs to be made.
 To facilitate this, a new `AuthorizationConditionsReview` API, very similar to `AdmissionReview` is added.
 Because `kube-apiserver` acts as a webhook server, `kube-apiserver` must also serve this API.
+The `AuthorizationConditionsReview` API implementation is not subject to admission in `kube-apiserver`.
 A sketch of the new API is as follows:

 ```go
 // AuthorizationConditionsReview describes a request to evaluate authorization conditions.